 Best Portable: GSI Outdoors Enamelware Percolator Coffee

 If you are looking for a coffee maker that you can take for your next camping trip, then check the GSI Outdoors Enamelware Percolator Coffee out.
-It has that classic percolator look constructed with heavy-gauge stainless steel and an enamel finish.
+It has that classic percolator look constructed with heavy-gauge steel with enamel coating.
 Now, your coffee maker looks stylish and can brew a fresh batch of coffee for your group.

 There are colors you can choose from along with 2 sizes available.
-It is dishwasher safe, resistant to heat and scratches, and is built to last.
+It is better treated as hand-wash care based on current brand guidance, resistant to heat and scratches, and is built to last.

 Pick this model if you need a stylish, rugged percolator for travel or small kitchens.